Introduction

 Difficulty falling asleep and restless sleep can be related to a magnesium deficiency.
 Magnesium calms the nervous system and can improve sleep quality.

-An irregular heartbeat or rapid heartbeat can indicate a magnesium deficiency.
-This mineral is important for the heart's electrical activity.
+Irregular heartbeat or palpitations can indicate a magnesium deficiency.
+The mineral is important for the electrical activity of the heart.

 Mood swings